Committed to Keeping You Safe During the COVID-19 Crisis

 I am suffering a financial hardship due to the COVID-19 crisis, are there any resources available to help me?

 Drexel University’s Student Emergency Fund is available to support students who have an immediate financial need due to unexpected emergency expenses.
 To learn more about the fund and to apply, please visit Drexel Central at https://drexel.edu/drexelcentral/finaid/eligibility/student-emergency-fund/.

 Will you still be hosting information sessions and open houses?

 Drexel’s University City is currently closed and all face-to-face events have been canceled.
 However, we will host events online.
 Events includes our monthly Doctoral Student Colloquiums, Dean’s Lecture Series, and Global Education Colloquiums.
-We will also host information sessions and “Virtual Teas” for prospective students to learn more about our programs.
+We will also host online information sessions and “Virtual Teas” for prospective students to learn more about our programs.
 To view our current list of events, please visit: https://drexel.edu/soe/resources/events/upcoming-events/ or request more information about our programs.

 What about student groups and organizations?

 Drexel’s campuses are currently closed including all campus buildings and other facilities.
 Student Life is still available and is supporting student groups remotely at this time.
 Groups can choose to continue to meet and conduct programming remotely.